HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 INTRODUCTION

-xxx These webpages are an attempt to challenge the incredibly powerful airline lobby, and, to convince federal airline regulators to re-instate the former FAA requirement that airliners, crossing vast expanses of open oceans, must have 3 or 4 engines, which have the necessary engine and system redundancy required for maximum passenger and crew safety on these long over-ocean flights, and, to abandon the current cost-cutting and dangerous airline policy of using airliners, having only 2 engines, which, as the many recent engine failures prove, lack the sufficient engine and system redundancy needed for passenger and crew safety on these long over-ocean flights.
+xxx This AIRLINE SAFETY website is published as an effort to convince the FAA, and the airlines, to abandon the current cost-cutting and dangerous airline policy of using airliners having only 2 engines, which, as the many recent engine failures prove, lack the sufficient engine and system redundancy needed to insure maximum passenger and crew safety on these extended over-ocean passenger flights.

 PREFACE